GamerSenior/GamerSenior/README.md

 ### Hi there 👋
-My name is Giovani Garcia, working as a Fullstack Developer for 4 years.
+My name is Giovani Garcia, working as a Fullstack Developer for 5 years.

-🔭 I’m currently unemployed.
+🔭 I’m currently looking for work.
+Contact me: abelgiovani@gmail.com

 🌱 I’m currently learning Zig.